ga-wdi-exercises/wdi_radio_lab/readme.md

 ## User Stories

-- As a user, when I go to the app's root url, we should see a welcome page.
+- As a user, when I go to the app's root url, I should see a welcome page.
 - As a user, when I visit "/songs", I should be able to see all of the songs in my database.
-- **Bonus**: As a user, when we click on a song it starts playing.
+- **Bonus**: As a user, when I click on a song it starts playing.
 The world is a better place

 ## Setup